-I used my little Foreman grill (affiliate link) to cook the pork tenderloin quickly, however it took me a long time to clean up and my grill is a few years old, so I am thinking of upgrading to one with a removable plate (affiliate link, tell me if you have one and what you think).
+I used my little Foreman grill (affiliate link) to cook the pork tenderloin quickly, however it took me a long time to clean up and my grill is a few years old, so I am thinking of upgrading to one with a removable plate for easier clean up (affiliate).

 If you don’t have a Foreman grill, you can also cook the pork tenderloin in your broiler until it starts to brown on the outside and is cooked through on the inside.
-Or you could grill the tenderloin, but I can’t help you with how long to cook it.
-The pork tenderloin cooked on the Foreman grill was so tender and flavorful and my family loved it.
+Or you could grill the tenderloin.
+Either way, cook until the pork reaches 145°F when checked with a meat thermometer.
+My pork tenderloin cooked on the Foreman grill was so tender and flavorful and my family loved it.